-- 1. the attached financial statements and notes are in accordance with the Corporations Act 2001, including: - complying with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Report Standard (IFRS), Corporations Regulations 2001, and - b. giving a true and fair view of the Company's financial position at 30 June 2016 and of its performance for the year ended on that date; and - 2. the directors have been given the declarations required by s.295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer. - 3.
-In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and
+- 1. the attached financial statements and notes are in accordance with the Corporations Act 2001, including: - a. complying with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Report Standard (IFRS) and Corporations Regulations 2001, and - b. giving a true and fair view of the Company's financial position at 30 June 2017 and of its performance for the year ended on that date; and - 2. the directors have been given the declarations required by s.295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer. - 3.
+In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and top the

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Board of Directors made pursuant to section 295(5) of the Corporations Act 2001.